 The Unit is Uninhabitable

 The state’s warranty of habitability outlines the minimum health and safety codes that landlords must adhere to.
 If those standards aren’t met, a tenant may be considered “constructively evicted”.
-At that point, your tenant would not have any further responsibilities within the lease.
+At that point, under the law your tenant would not have any further responsibilities within the lease such as rent.

 Violation of Privacy

 Privacy violation by a landlord is a prime example of landlord harassment; it’s illegal.
-Although Georgia doesn’t state how much notice a landlord must serve a tenant prior to entry, you cannot just enter your tenant’s unit unannounced.
+Although Georgia doesn’t state how much notice a landlord must serve tenants prior to entry, you cannot just enter your tenant’s unit unannounced.

 landlord-handing-keys-to-tenant

-You should agree with your tenant on entry rules in the lease agreement to prevent potential harassment lawsuits.
+Landlords should agree with tenants on entry rules in the lease agreement to prevent potential harassment lawsuits.

 Domestic Violence

-Domestic violence victims in Georgia can also break their lease early without penalty.
+The laws allow domestic violence victims in Georgia to break their lease early without penalty.
 But before moving out, the tenant must first meet certain conditions.
-Such as, providing you with a notice of termination, as well as obtaining a protective order.
+Such as, providing their landlord with a notice of termination, as well as obtaining a protective order.

 Bottom Line